tue-ropod/tree-ropod/README.md

-# tree-ropod
+# tree-devpc
+Repository containing the rosinstall file with the structure of the whole software.
+This one particularly for the development pc.

-Rosinstall with installation folders structure.
-Installation script
+For installation run the install_software script